adrian154/blog/blogposts/internet.md

 Many residential routers also serve a management page from the default gateway IP address.
 This is purely by convention.
 The router can distinguish traffic to the gateway itself and traffic to the public internet by looking at the destination address of incoming packets.

 </div>

+Your router itself has a default gateway, too.
+In fact, your router's perspective isn't really different from that of your computer's: it too is just part of a bigger network, owned by your ISP instead of you.
+Other than that, pretty much all the other details stay the same; your router has a subnet mask, it performs ARP requests, and it relays packets which aren't on its network to the default gateway.